digikar99/extensible-optimizing-coerce/README.md

 ## generic-cl:coerce

-I do not find generic-functions suitable for the purpose of coercion.
+A naive use of generic-functions is not suitable for the purpose of coercion in the Common Lisp world.
 For instance:

 ```lisp
 (in-package :generic-cl)